 - CT and MRI scans

-While there is no cure for MC, we focus treatment on managing your symptoms.
+While there is no cure for MG, we focus treatment on managing your symptoms.

 This procedure cleans the blood of the abnormal antibodies.
 This process may need to be repeated at certain intervals.